CBEP-SoCB/Combined_Nutrients_sum/README.md

     style="position:absolute;top:10px;right:50px;" />

 # Introduction
-This repository was created  to compare nutrient data received from Friends of Casco Bay and from Maine DEP.
-Initially, this was only to ensure that we were not double counting nutrient samples.
-When we discovered that there was no sample overlap between the two data sources, we extended the archive to combine data from both sources for graphical display purposes.
+This repository was created  to prepare graphics that combine information on nutrients in Casco Bay from both Maine DEP and FOCB data.
+We combine data from both sources for graphical display purposes.

 We do not conduct detailed statistical analyses of differences between sites in this repository, as data comes from two sources with different histories,